jeanjai/python_json_scraper/README.md

 * [Data types](#data-types)

 ## Description:
-This dynamic scraper uses a json file input to configer the scrape.
+This dynamic scraper uses python and selenium to scrape data from a website based on inputs defined in a json file (Config.json).
+You can define actions to navigate and gather information from a specified webpage.

 ## Features:
 * Wide list of export data types